-The Group has an internal audit department which reports directly to the Committee.
-During the financial year ended 30 June 2017, the internal audit department carried out its audit duties that covered business audit, system audit, operational and financial audits and reported its findings to the Audit Committee.
+The Group established an internal audit department which reports directly to the Audit Committee.
+During the financial year ended 30 June 2018, the internal audit department carried out its audit duties based on its establised internal audit framework that covered business audit, system audit, operational and financial audits and reported its findings to the Audit Committee.
 The Audit Committee together with the internal auditors, Executive Directors and Management reviewed the quarterly unaudited financial results and year-end audited financial statements and reported its assessment to the Board of Directors prior to release to Bursa Malaysia Securities Berhad.